 West African dance revolves around notion the “Circle of the Bantaba,” literally interpreted as “The Dancing Ground” – among the Mandinka of West Africa.
 The Bantaba is a place where community, affirmation, confirmation of self purpose is initiated – a spiritual circle around which the community revolves.

-~Web Source of above quote
+~Web Source of quote on plexus.org

 Slideshow of The Bantaba in The Gambia